Tumbling in the Ranges: A 20-Meter Fall and the Helicopter That Saved Me

 Realizing I had no other options, I moved to the most open area I could find, knowing that Nelson wasn’t far away as the crow flies.
 Once there, I activated my ResQLink VIEW RLS PLB, pressing the red button and hoping for the best.

 Remarkably, a rescue helicopter arrived within 30–40 minutes.
 It took the crew another 10–15 minutes to locate me under the dense forest canopy.
 Once spotted, they expertly winched both me and my gear to safety.
-From the time of my fall, it was just about an hour before I was admitted to Nelson Hospital, where my injuries could be treated.
+An hour after my fall, Nelson Hospital admitted me, where they could treat my injuries.

 Looking back, I can’t begin to imagine how I would have made it out without the beacon.
 The experience underscored just how vital such a device can be, especially in the unforgiving terrain of the Richmond Ranges.